-Oral Medicine is a recognized specialty to diagnose and treat medically-related disorders and conditions affecting the oral and maxillofacial region, including oral mucosal diseases, orofacial pain syndromes and salivary gland disorders and to treat medically complex dental patients.
+Oral Medicine is a recognized specialty to diagnose and treat medically-related disorders and conditions affecting the oral and maxillofacial region, including oral mucosal diseases, orofacial pain conditions and salivary gland disorders and to treat medically complex dental patients.

-The discipline of Oral Medicine was established at the University of Pennsylvania School of Dental Medicine in the 1950’s and since then, Penn Dental Medicine has been at the forefront of training and promoting the study and dissemination of medical-related issues in dentistry.
-The Oral Medicine Residency Program began training qualified practitioners in the early 1960’s, many of whom have gone on to become program directors at institutions both in the United States and abroad, senior dental school administrators, examiners on the American Board of Oral Medicine, and internationally respected clinicians, researchers and leaders in Oral Medicine.
+The discipline of Oral Medicine was established at the University of Pennsylvania School of Dental Medicine in the 1950’s and since then, Penn Oral Medicine has been at the forefront of training and promoting the study and dissemination of medical-related issues in dentistry.
+The Penn Oral Medicine Residency Program began training qualified practitioners in the early 1960’s, many of whom have gone on to become program directors at institutions both in the United States and abroad, senior dental school administrators, examiners on the American Board of Oral Medicine, and internationally respected clinicians, researchers and leaders in Oral Medicine.
 This program is fully accredited by the American Dental Association’s Commission on Dental Accreditation (CODA).

-The objective of this Penn Dental Medicine residency is to train a thoroughly qualified clinician and educator in the field of Oral Medicine.
-See program goals and objectives as well as the curriculum management plan (PDF).
+The objective of this Penn Oral Medicine residency is to train a thoroughly qualified clinician and educator in the field of Oral Medicine.
+See the program goals and objectives as well as the curriculum management plan (PDF).

 In addition to extensive clinical experience, foundational knowledge in Oral Medicine is delivered throughout the residency program via a strong didactic curriculum.
 Opportunities for residents to explore particular areas of interest in Oral Medicine are encouraged.
 Also, opportunities for clinical and didactic instruction in undergraduate Oral Medicine courses and participation in departmental clinical and laboratory research projects prepare residents for an academic career in Oral Medicine.

 The highly respected research environment at Penn Dental Medicine and throughout the University of Pennsylvania provides a valuable opportunity for students applying to residency programs to combine their specialty training with advanced research and academic opportunities.
-To that end, Penn Dental Medicine offers a Master of Science in Oral Biology (MSOB) and a Doctor of Science in Dentistry (DScD) that can be earned concurrent with a specialty certificate, preparing students to successfully enter the field of academic dentistry while also becoming skilled clinicians in specialty care.
+To that end, Penn Dental Medicine offers the 3-year Master of Science in Oral Biology (MSOB) and 5-year Doctor of Science in Dentistry (DScD) tracks in addition to the 2-year Oral Medicine certificate track for residents interested in pursuing advanced degree and enhancing the research training.
 On completion of the oral medicine clinical certificate track, residents admitted to the academic track are expected to immediately transition to either the MSOB or DScD program to continue their training.
 Through the MSOB and DScD programs, students are encouraged to pursue their individual research interests with projects that can span the diverse disciplines and research labs within Penn Dental Medicine’s basic and clinical sciences and across the University.
 Penn Oral Medicine residency program accepts up to 5 residents per year.

 Residents in Oral Medicine will be assigned to various medical services in medical wards or outpatient clinics.
 Here, they will function as an integral part of the health care system, directly involved with patient care and performing clinical clerkships.
 The following represent the core clinical clerkships in the curriculum.
 These clerkships can be modified according to the interests and experience of the resident.